Publications

 2022:

-Bray et al., 2022.
+Bray, V. J. et al., 2022.
 “False Peak” creation in the Flynn Creek marine-target impact crater.
 Meteoritics and Planetary Science.
 DOI: 10.1111/maps.13822

 Singer et al., 2022.
 Large-scale cryovolcanic resurfacing on Pluto.
 Nature 13, Article number: 1542